Reopening the economy doesn't mean Covid-19 is getting better. It just shifts more responsibility to you - KESQ

 Reopening the economy doesn’t mean Covid-19 is getting better.
 It just shifts more responsibility to you

 It’s easy to fall into a false sense of security now that states have reopened.
-And some are already paying the price.
+And many are already paying the price.

 States are shutting down businesses again.
 Popular beaches will be closed.
 And the rate of new Covid-19 infections keeps growing in most states, threatening to reverse the progress made during stay-at-home orders.